PubInv/EcoPot/README.md

 # Team Ecopot for Rice University

-Team Ecopot, of Rice University, did the initial work on this base on ideas from Public Invention.
+Team Ecopot, of Rice University, did the initial work based on ideas from Public Invention.
 They are:

 1. Christopher J Fang